What Is Phishing & How Does It Work?

 What is a common indicator of a phishing attempt?

 A common indicator of a phishing attempt is receiving unsolicited emails or messages that urge you to click on a link or download an attachment.
-These messages often mimic trusted organizations or banks, asking for personal information, such as passwords, credit card details, or social security numbers.
+These messages often mimic trusted organisations or banks, asking for personal information, such as passwords, credit card details, or social security numbers.

 Poor grammar, misspelled words, and generic greetings are also red flags.
 Additionally, check the sender’s email address, it may look similar to a legitimate one but with subtle differences.